 He instructed me to call 911 immediately following an injection and to wait for help, using the second injector if help has not arrived within 20 minutes.
 I am NOT to drive myself or be driven to the ER because I might pass out in the car.
 Please alert your readers.

 A. An epinephrine injection can be lifesaving during a severe allergic reaction!
 Make sure your epinephrine auto-injector has not expired.

 Here Is Why We Warn About Anaphylactic Shock After a Wasp Sting!

-Q. A person recently wrote to you about a wasp sting.
+Q. A person wrote to you about a wasp sting.
 Although you mentioned the risk of anaphylactic shock in your response, I think you should have informed the writer that the next sting could be fatal.

 I was stung by a wasp and my hand swelled.
 Two weeks later, I was stung again and immediately took a Benadryl (diphenhydramine) and put ice on my forehead.
 Within minutes, I was on the floor with no pulse or blood pressure.

 Thanks to the Benadryl and to the paramedics who started two IVs before they got a 40/20 blood pressure reading, I am alive to tell about it.
 Since your writer had a severe reaction, it is obvious that she has an allergy to wasps and her next sting might be fatal.
 She and your other readers should be informed of this.